Create a Bootable USB Drive for Apple OS X Mountain Lion

 How To Download Mac OS X Mountain Lion On Your USB

 Whether you choose Lion Disk Maker or Disk Utility, two things need to be ready beforehand: the OS update and the flash drive.
-For full step-by-step directions go here.
+Here are full step-by-step directions on downloading the Mac OS X on the USB.
 Download Mountain Lion from the App Store but don’t install it yet, since the file disappears from the Applications folder after installation.
 Get a USB drive that has at least 8 GB of storage, and make sure it’s clear of any important files.
 Now, you’re ready.

 Using Lion Disk Maker is the easier option of the two.
 Load the program, plug in your USB, select your options, and watch the application find your OS update and create a bootable disk out of your USB.
 Using Disk Utility is a little more involved but saves you the trouble of downloading Lion Disk Maker.